caddyserver/replace-response/README.md

 ## Limitations:

-Regex matches longer than 2kb will not be replaced.
+- Regex matches longer than 2kb will not be replaced.

+- Compressed responses (e.g. from an upstream proxy which gzipped the response body) will not be decoded before attempting to replace.
+To work around this, you may send the `Accept-Encoding: identity` request header to the upstream to tell it not to compress the response.
+For example:

+      reverse_proxy localhost:8080 {
+          header_up Accept-Encoding identity
+      }